seven-err/full-stack_activity/README.md

-# Presenter's Guide: Product List Management Module

-*This guide breaks down your project into simple talking points.
-Use these notes to easily explain your project to your audience without reading from a strict script.*

----

 ## 1. The Purpose (Why did we build this?)
 **The Goal:** To build a functional web page that lets a user manage a list of products.
 **What it proves:**